What is Monte Carlo Simulation in Trading?

 - Robustness Score: How consistently your strategy performs

-Research from institutions like Harvard Business School shows that 78% of trading strategies that look profitable in backtests fail in live trading.
+Research from Duke University shows that most backtested strategies fail in live trading due to overfitting.
 The primary reason?
 Sequence risk and execution differences that backtests don't account for.
-Monte Carlo simulation helps identify which strategies are truly robust and which ones just got lucky with historical timing.
+Monte Carlo simulation helps identify which strategies are truly robust and which ones just got lucky.

 BacktestBase provides institutional-grade Monte Carlo analysis for your TradingView strategies.
 Here's what 1,000+ simulations reveal about trading strategy robustness:

-Simply upload your TradingView XLSX file and configure Monte Carlo parameters.
-Run 1,000+ simulations with customizable trade skip rates and sequence randomization.
+Upload your TradingView XLSX file and configure Monte Carlo parameters.
+Run 1,000+ simulations with customizable trade skip rates.

 Get institutional-grade 30-point robustness scoring based on drawdown analysis and profit-to-drawdown ratios across multiple percentiles.